VartanyanE/readMe/README.md

 ## Contributing

-Must be able to run it on the command line
+Must be in markdown and an image

 ## Tests